Congratulations your dream holiday itinerary is now saved - use the MyMeraki section to revisit your itinerary and save multiple versions.

 And once you’ve had your fill of penguin pictures, why not check out nearby Simon’s Town?
 Browse the suburb’s vintage shops before stopping for a coffee and a sweet treat at one of its quaint cafés.

 Boulders Beach and its adorable residents are a must-see, and not just for nature-lovers.
-Pick either of our Classic or Garden Route base itineraries and at least four nights of your holiday will be spent in Cape Town – plenty of time to take the drive down the Peninsula to Simon’s Town.
+Whether you self drive down to Boulders Beach on our Garden Route itinerary or add our 'Wildlife' experience - Cape Point & Penguins - to our Cape to Kruger itinerary, you'll get to meet these friendly birds.
 Head over to our itinerary builder now to get started with planning your trip.

 About a 45 minute journey outside of Cape Town, near Simon’s Town on the False Bay coast.
 Due to the conservation movement in place along the Cape Peninsula, the beaches here are classified as part of the Table Mountain National Park.